EgbedokunOlayinka/json-to-ts-cli/README.md

 ## Usage

-To use the package in your project, follow these steps:
+To use the package in your project, enter this command in your terminal:

-1. Initialize the package in your terminal everytime you want to convert JSON data to TS:

 ```shell
 npx jtsc